Marte Olsbu Røiseland

 Marte Olsbu Røiseland (born 7 December 1990) is a former Norwegian biathlete and 3 time Winter Olympic gold medalist.
 In addition, she won two Olympic silver medals and two bronze medals.
 Her world championships achievements include winning two gold medals and eleven relay victories.
 She won the overall Biathlon World Cup in 2022.

 Personal life

 Olsbu Røiseland was born on 7 December 1990.
 She is married to Sverre Olsbu Røiseland.
+They have a son Tobias, born on 19 November 2023.